ahmadkaouk/file-guardian/merkle-tree/README.md

-GitHub Copilot: Sure, here's an example README for the `merkle-tree` package:

 # Merkle Tree

 A Rust implementation of a Merkle Tree data structure.

 The Merkle Tree is represented as a binary tree where each leaf node represents a data block and each non-leaf node represents a hash of its children nodes.

 ## Usage